lttng-event-rule — Common LTTng event rule specification

 kernel:syscall:entry+exit

-The name of the system call, without any sys_
+The name of the system call, without any sys_ prefix, from which

-LTTng creates E
+LTTng creates E.

-You don’t specify any --exclude-name
+You don’t specify any --exclude-name=XNAME option or

-arguments matches the full name of the user space
+none of the XNAME arguments matches the full name of the user space

-tracepoint from which LTTng creates E
+tracepoint from which LTTng creates E.

-option is only available with the
+The --exclude-name option is only available with the

-option.
+--type=user:tracepoint option.

 This condition is only meaningful for the LTTng tracepoint, logging statement, and Linux system call instrumentation point types: it’s always satisfied for the other types.

-are globbing patterns: the *
+In all cases, NAME and XNAME are globbing patterns: the *

 character means “match anything”.
-To match a literal *
+To match a literal * character,

-use \*
+use \*.

-Important:Make sure to single-quote NAME
+Important:Make sure to single-quote NAME and XNAME when they

-character and when you run an lttng(1) command from
+contain the * character and when you run an lttng(1) command from

 a shell.